discoroveryx/pyporto/README.md

 `dj/` - holds all configurations for your Django project.\
 `core/` - holds the infrastructure code (your shared code between all Containers).\
 `containers/` - holds all your application and business logic code.\
-`manage.py` - command-line utility for administrative tasks.
+`manage.py` - command-line utility for django.

 These layers `core` and `containers` can be created anywhere inside Django framework.